-By publishing these conversations we hope to provide a small platform for these individuals to give their perspective of travel through Myanmar, and allow visitors to this country to gain a greater understanding and appreciation for the lives and professions of the people they will encounter when here.
+By publishing these conversations we hope to provide a small platform for these individuals to give their perspective on travel through Myanmar, and allow visitors to this country to gain a greater understanding and appreciation for the lives and professions of the people they will encounter here.

 During last high season, we got two or three groups per day, three days per week.
 In the last low season, it was not bad, but this year’s low season, almost no trips at all.

 Normally we take tourists based on the tour programs from tour companies and guides.
-Mostly to see bamboo houses, paddy fields and local ways of live.
+Mostly to see bamboo houses, paddy fields and local ways of life.

 Tourists also like the monastic school.
 It’s easier to observe than at the government schools.

 To the pagoda, the fishermen villages, the spring roll making cottage, candle-making workshop, local market and monastery school.